IF YOU’RE INJURED ON THE JOB, BY AN ACCIDENT, OR BY AN OCCUPATIONAL DISEASE:

 TOTAL DISABILTY

-Workers injured in 2024 may have some of their benefits paid by the NJ Second Injury Fund (“SIF”) The SIF may contribute to the total disability if the worker had pre-existing disabilities which contributed, with the work-related injury or disease, together made the worker totally and permanently disabled.
+Workers injured in 2024 may have some of their benefits paid by the N.J.
+Second Injury Fund (“SIF”).
+The SIF may contribute to the total disability if the worker had disabilities which contributed, with the work-related injury or disease, to the worker becoming totally and permanently disabled.
 Trying to get the SIF to contribute may be necessary but is always very slow.
-Too many years some es.
-The SIF is short of lawyers and staff to be able to address all of the cases that are now filed.
+Many years most time.
+The SIF is short of lawyers and staff to be able to address all the cases that are now filed.
 Additionally, COVID 19 brought literally thousands of new unexpected cases to the Division of Workers’ Compensation.

 When a worker is partially disabled, from a work related or not work-related condition the worker has to do his or her very best to return to work.
-The employer must also offer the disabled worker a reasonable accommodation to her or his disability.
-This is not directly covered by NJ Workers’ Compensation Act but instead by the NJ Law Against Discrimination.
+The employer must also offer the disabled worker a reasonable accommodation to his or her disability.
+This is not directly covered by N.J.
+Workers’ Compensation Act but rather by the N.J.
+Law Against Discrimination.

-That law and regulations issued under that law, require the employer and the disabled workers to work on an interactive basis to get the disabled worker back to work.
+That law and regulations issued under that law, require the employer and the disabled workers to work on an regular basis to get the disabled worker back to work.

-WHAT IF A DISABLED WORKER IS FIRED FOR FILING A WC CASE OR BECAUSE OF THE WORK-RELATED DISABILITY?
+CAN A WORK DISABLED WORKER BE FIRED FOR FILING A WC CASE

-First, the WC law prohibits an injured worker from being fired because he or she files for Workers’ Compensation.
+WC law prohibits an injured worker from being fired because her or she files for Workers’ Compensation.
 See N.J.S.A 34:15-39.1.

-Fifth, if you’re not covered by a Union Contract, you and your fellow workers should join a union.
-For example, twenty years ago, Black Car Limousine drivers who worked for Elite Limousine Plus (“Elite”) came to our firm to sue Elite for not paying them properly and for other illegal treatment.
+Second, if you are not covered by a Union Contract, you and your fellow workers should join a union.
+For example, any years ago, Black Car limousine drivers who worked for Elite Limousine Plus (“Elite”) came to our firm to sue Elite for not paying them properly and for other illegal treatment.
 These workers brought a class action suit against Elite.
 But our firm also formed a union which filed for a Union election at the U.S. National Labor Relations Board (the “NLRB”).
 The NLRB ordered an election which the Union won by over 66%.

-Ultimately, we introduced the Union to the International Association of Machinists and Aerospace Workers, AFL- CIO which represented the Elite Drivers.
-(Elite Limousine Plus and Limousine Drivers’ Union 324, N.L.R.R.
-992 (1997), which you can find online.
-When thousands of other limousine drivers in NY and NJ learned of the Limousine Drivers Union and contract, they also joined the Machinists Union which until today represents many drivers.
-(Full Disclosure: our firm represents the New Jersey State Council of Machinists and believes that it is one of the strongest, most powerful Unions in America.)
+Ultimately, we introduced the Union to the International Association of Machinists which represented the Elite Drivers.
+When thousands of other limousine drivers in NJ and NY learned of the Limousine Drivers Union and contract, they also joined the Machinists Union which until today represented many drivers.
+Full Disclosure: our firm represents the New Jersey Council of Machinists and believes that it is one of the strongest, most powerful Unions in America.